Have you ever caught your little one slowly crawling towards an electrical outlet, and a part of you freaked out while helping them?

 This cable management sleeve from JOTO is made of neoprene stretchy material, which allows for multiple long cords and cables to be fit inside it.

-Have we mentioned that you can zip two sleeves together?
+Have I mentioned that you can zip two sleeves together?
 Yup, it’s cool like that.

 #5 Use Cord Protectors

 Now, if you haven’t done any of the steps above, you might consider doing this one.